glentner/python-102/docs/source/tutorial/testing.rst

 this tutorial, we'll stick to the basics.
 Essentially, if you place all of your tests within the appropriate layout, ``pytest`` will automatically find and execute all your tests.

 We want all of our tests to live under files that start with ``test`` and we need all of our tests to be encapsulated by functions that also start with ``test``.
+A nice approach is to have a top level ``tests`` folder in your project with a structure that mirrors your python package, including a ``tests_X.py`` partner for every module in your package.

+In our case, we would have ``tests/test_algorithms.py``.

 .. code-block:: python
     :caption: tests/test_algorithms.py